marcelooliveira/RoadToMicroservices/Part 03/Article/Article.md

 ![Add Scaffold](add_scaffold.png)

 The ASP.NET Core Identity Scaffold will open a new dialog window containing a series of configuration parameters.
-There, you can define the layout of the pages, what features you will include, the data and user context classes, and also which type of database (SQL Server or SQLite) Identity will use.
+There, you can define the layout of the pages, what source code you will include, the data and user context classes, and also which type of database (SQL Server or SQLite) Identity will use.